lukekraus45/BattleShip-Game/docs/Test_Plan.md

     * patrol boat F1 - F2
     * The game is in the firing phase.
   * Execution Steps:
-    * Use ctrl-c to exit player 0’s client, or type 'quit'
+    * Click file in the top left, then click on quit.
     * Start a stopwatch
   * Output Values:
     * Player 0’s client should exit.
-    * Player 1’s client should display a message stating that the connection to player 0 was lost or that player 0 quit.
+    * Player 1’s client should display a message, after waiting for the timeout, stating that the connection to player 0 was lost or that player 0 quit.
+  * Postconditions:
+    * Player 0’s client is not running
+    * Player 1’s client is in the matchmaking stage.

+TC-4.5c: Player surrenders game in progress - setup phase
+  * Test Case: Tests what happens when a player surrenders their client during the setup phase.
+  * Preconditions:
+    * The game is in the setup phase.
+  * Execution Steps:
+    * Click file in the top left, then click on surrender.
+  * Output Values:
+    * Player 0’s client should exit.
+    * Player 1’s client should display a message stating that their victory.
+  * Postconditions:
+    * Player 0’s client is not running
+    * Player 1’s client is in the matchmaking stage.

+TC-4.5c: Player surrenders game in progress - firing phase
+  * Test Case: Tests what happens when a player surrenders their client during the firing phase.
+  * Preconditions:
+    * Both players have  their ships placed as follows:
+    * carrier A1 - A5
+    * battleship B1 - B4
+    * destroyer C1 - C3
+    * submarine D1 - D3
+    * patrol boat F1 - F2
+    * The game is in the firing phase.
+  * Execution Steps:
+    * Click file in the top left, then click on surrender.
+  * Output Values:
+    * Player 0’s client should exit.
+    * Player 1’s client should display a message stating that their victory.
   * Postconditions:
     * Player 0’s client is not running
     * Player 1’s client is in the matchmaking stage.
 ------------------------------------------------------------------------------
 ### TC-5.1 Ships placement must be finished before shooting phase